-These in-between liminal spaces are pregnant with the possibilities of G-d:
+The in-between liminal spaces of Scripture are pregnant with the possibilities of G-d:

-Noah and his family rebuilding the world after the flood, Abraham holding the knife above Isaac, Jacob’s struggle with the angel, Joseph in the pit, Moses’ time in Midian, Moses and the Israelites at the edge of the Reed Sea, Israel in the wilderness, Joshua crossing the Jordan, Yeshua on the tree, Yeshua in the tomb, Miryam mi’Migdala at His tomb in the garden, disciples waiting in Jerusalem…
+Noah and his family rebuilding the world after the flood; Abraham holding the knife above Isaac; Jacob’s struggle with the angel; Joseph in the pit; Moses’ time in Midian; Moses and the Israelites at the edge of the Reed Sea; Israel in the wilderness; Joshua crossing the Jordan; Yeshua suffering on the tree; Miryam mi’Migdala at His tomb in the garden; the disciples waiting in Jerusalem…

 Change involves tension and for those of us who have embarked on, or are seeking, a paradigm shift in thinking through the understanding and appreciation of the Hebraic mindset – we know that tension all too well.
 Often that tension comes in the form of a multitude of voices.